snowplow/marketing-attribution-accelerator/content/upload/upload_1.md

 post = ""
 +++

-There are a number of options to load the sample Snowplow data to your Snowflake warehouse.
+There are a number of options to load the sample Snowplow data to your warehouse.
 Select the most suitable for your project below.

 {{< tabs groupId="select_upload" >}}